 Do I Want to Be a Legislator?

 Legislators are generally elected into state or federal legislatures as representatives and senators.
-Board members in county and municipal offices are also legislators.
-Many legislators receive graduate education in business or law, but citizens from all walks of life and educational backgrounds can be elected to a legislative office.
-As representatives for their cities, districts or states, legislators should have extensive contact with their constituents and keep informed on what position citizens want them to take on a given issue.
+Board members in county and municipal offices are often elected as well.
+While citizens from all walks of life and educational backgrounds can be elected to a legislative office, many legislators hold at least a bachelor's degree.
+Graduate education in business or law is common as well.
 The following table describes the general requirements to become a legislator: